davy7125/polyphone/docs/en/development/building-polyphone-for-ubuntu.rst

 for instance (with no leading “#”).

 .. note::
-   if you are using Qt Creator, the project may be opened via its :file:`.pro` file present in the root directory.
+   If you are using :program:`Qt Creator`, the project may be opened via its :file:`.pro` file present in the root directory.
-   Take care shadow build is not checked (project properties).
+   Take care :guilabel:`shadow build` is not checked (project properties).

 .. external links: